 Generally speaking, the progressive ideology picks at the edges of free will but is far from throwing it out.
 Blame, praise and responsibility still have their place in the progressive canon.

 Differences aside, these three main political ideologies presume free will to be fundamental; they believe that people deserve praise or blame for their actions.
 But, if our actions are predordained because of the deterministic nature of the universe, the notions of praise and blame become unsupportable.

 Some writers, Sam Harris and David Eagleman in particular, take an approach that maintains some form of praise and blame while acknowledging that free will is a sham.
 They’ve spilled much ink on the subject but the basic argument is that even if people have no free will and can’t be blamed for their actions, other people are still within their rights to seek protection from bad actors.
 So, if a serial killer is going around killing people (which they must, by definition), society should lock up the killer to protect everyone else.
 The killer is incarcerated not for reasons of retributive justice but out of herd protection.
-Additionally, determining whether a criminal should be released from prison is not a question of whether the criminal has “paid his dues” but of how likely they are to reoffend.
-(In his book, Incognito, Eagleman described some ways we can use statistics make those predictions.)
+Additionally, determining whether a criminal should be released from prison is not a question of whether the criminal has “paid his dues” but of how likely it is he will reoffend.
+(In his book "Incognito", Eagleman describes some ways we can use statistics make those predictions.)

 One of the more intriguing views that seeks to square determinism with morality is illusionism.
 As stated in this Atlantic article, illusionism mandates that….